All Products

 Knowledge base type

 Knowledge bases are categorized into three types: Document, Structured data, and Image.
-Choose the knowledge base type that matches your files.
+Select the type matching your files.

 • Documents: Supports .html, .htm, .pdf, .txt, .docx, .md, and .pptx.